dovrosenberg/fvtt-campaign-builder/README.md

   - Key info
   - Tree view
   - Cross-references?
 This may be difficult to implement
+- Create characters as journal entry - not necessarily connected to an actor
 - Hierarchy "levels" are customizable
+- Tags

+## Planned features
+- Create actor with one click from a journal entry character
+- Use GPT to generate the random characters/locations
+- System plugins to specify the bounds of species, classes, etc. to use... will this actually work?
+Can GPT do it on it's own if you specify the system?
+- Integration with https://foundryvtt.com/packages/shuggaloafs-simple-npc-generator for NPC generation (with optional actor creation... could we include token?)
+- Random shop generation?
+- Random town generation?
+- Random dungeon generation?
+- After generating an NPC, shop, etc. quickly associate it withother things to make it easier to find again
+- Track newly created items during session so make a "to do" log for cleaning them up and merging into the rest of the world
+- Functionality to facilitate that merging
+- Featured images
 - Create events/timelines (TBD if there's value here beyond what Simple Calendar already supports... suspect it's
 -    a timeline view?)
 - Integration with Simple Calendar for dates/timeline
 - Integration with Simple Weather to connect locations to climates
 - Automatically include autocomplete-mentions?
 - ChatGPT and Stable Diffusion integration to quickly fleshout description text and create images
+- Algolia integration (free tier) for complex full-text search
+- Autolinking pages?

 ## How it works